Actively Recruiting

 - Received more than two doses of intravenous antibiotics

-- Nausea and/or vomiting more than once during the last 2 days
+- Experienced nausea and/or vomiting more than once in the last two days

 - Suspected significantly reduced gastrointestinal absorption